Shivelle/stt-test/README.md

 # Speech to Text Demo

-This is just a demo script for basic speech to text functionality with python.
+This is a demo script for basic speech to text functionality with python.

 Required packages:
 - pydub